01 of 05

 You get a sense of what she meant at Monthermé.
 Follow the signs for the major footpath, park the car and walk up a small hill.
 On one of the several viewpoints, you look down onto the Meuse that forms a perfect U-shape.
 It’s part of the famous Trans-Ardennes cycle route.

 Industrial Heritage Comes Alive

-In a complete contrast, visit the industrial Musée de la Métallurgie Ardennaise (Museum of Ardennes Metallurgy) for the story of the industrial past.
-Built in 1880 by an engineer, this was the place for the manufacture of nuts, bolts, rivets, and metal fittings until it closed in 1968, a victim of the new world order.
-It makes an interesting visit, taking you from the early days when the machines were operated by small dogs on a treadmill and the workforce employed children as young as ten years old, to today when most industrial design is done on 3-D printers.
+In complete contrast, visit the industrial Musée de la Métallurgie Ardennaise (Museum of Ardennes Metallurgy) for the story of the industrial past.
+Built-in 1880 by an engineer, this was the place for the manufacture of nuts, bolts, rivets, and metal fittings until it closed in 1968, a victim of the new world order.
+It makes an interesting visit, taking you from the early days when the machines were operated by small dogs on a treadmill and the workforce employed children as young as ten years old, to today when the most industrial design is done on 3-D printers.
 There’s an excellent short film of workers talking about the factory and how it was such a part of their lives.
 It’s at Bogny-sur-Meuse on the banks of the river just north of Charleville-Mézières.Continue to 5 of 5 below.

 05 of 05

 Food and Drink and an Old Staging Post

 Sausage and cured hams are some of the specialty foods of the Ardennes and there's no better place to see a full range, and buy boudin blanc (delicious white sausages - don't be put off) and top ham cured over a year than at Aux Saveurs d'Ardennes at La Francheville on the outskirts of Charleville-Mézières.